Designing Widget System for ING Mobile App

 User is nudged to set up a budget, as soon as he/she gets paid (salary).

-A recommended budget is provided based on the financial situation and past transactions of the user.
+A recommended budget is provided - Using user's financial situation and past transactions.

 Why was this widget made?